OceanDataTools/openrvdas/docs/README.md

 Other relevant documents are:

 * Running OpenRVDAS Loggers - how to use the core utility scripts
-* Configuration Files - how to define configuration files to simplify running loggers with listen.py
+* [Configuration Files](configuration_files.md) - how to define configuration files to simplify running loggers with listen.py
 * Creating Loggers - creating custom loggers from components
-* OpenRVDAS Components - what components exist and what they do
+* [OpenRVDAS Components][components.md) - what components exist and what they do
 * NMEA Parsing - how to work with the included NMEA parser
 * Simulating Serial Input - using the simulate_serial.py script to create virtual serial ports for development and testing
 * OpenRVDAS User Interface - an introduction to the web-based GUI